tiger-openai-hackathon/hacks/README.md

 Python version **3.9** needs to be installed on the local machine used for the hack.
 Refer to the instructions below to install Miniconda CLI and create a Python 3.9 environment.

 1. Install Miniconda following the documentation (skip this step if you already have anaconda or miniconda installed): [https://docs.anaconda.com/free/miniconda/#quick-command-line-install](https://docs.anaconda.com/free/miniconda/#quick-command-line-install)
-2. Please clone this GitHub repository to your local system or download the zip by clicking on the green **Code** button, then on the **Download Zip** button and selecting the folder to download the zip to your local machine.
-Once the repository gets downloaded, extract the zip file by right-clicking on the file and selecting the **Extract** button.
+2. [Clone](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository) or [download](https://docs.github.com/en/repositories/working-with-files/using-files/downloading-source-code-archives#downloading-source-code-archives-from-the-repository-view) the [main branch](https://github.com/tiger-openai-hackathon/hacks) of this repository in your local system
+3. For Windows users, it is preferred to add `conda` as a PATH variable
-3. Create the conda virtual environment by running the following command in your terminal from the repository root:
+4. Create the conda virtual environment by running the following command in your terminal from the repository root:

 For Windows and Linux users: